Do I Qualify For FMLA?

 If you qualify for medical leave under the FMLA, you should be allowed to take it.
 It's your right.
 And if your employer denies you medical leave to care for yourself or a loved one - or retaliates against you for exercising your rights - then we can help you take legal action.

-There are often many options available to you.
+There are often many options available to you, and a medical leave attorney at our firm can help.
 We will explain the relevant laws and statutes so that you can make an informed decision.
-Schedule your free consultation today with an experienced medical leave attorney who cares.
+Schedule your free case evaluation.